Bhart97/CDE-project/module/part b/README.md

 **4. Load Balancer**

 Review the documentations about the [ELB](https://aws.amazon.com/elasticloadbalancing/).
-Create a target group and select any web servers that are currently available (adding a backend that is not currently running Apache may unexpected errors).
+Create a target group and select any web servers that are currently available (adding a backend that is not currently running Apache may lead to unexpected errors).
 Create the ELB with the default settings and the following configurations:
 ```
-WebServerGroup security group
+<TODO> WebServerGroup security group
 HTTP port 80 forwarding to selected target group
 ```